Maha-Mamdouh/DeployProject/Docs/pipeline.md

 4- To initial the pipeline, setup the `environment varaibles` in project settings in `CircleCi`app.

-4- For every `git push` command. `circleci` application will rerun the pipeline automatically.
+4- For every `git push` command on main branch only. `circleci` application will rerun the pipeline automatically.